PrincipleZheng/PrincipleZheng/README.md

 - I'm trying to use React to build an Online Data Annotation Platform.

-### Past grades and award

-- Second Prize of the Scholarship for Outstanding Students at Fudan University, 2022
-- Third Prize of the Scholarship for Outstanding Students at Fudan University, 2021
-- Third Price of Fudan Programming Contest, 2020
-- Excellent Student of Jilin Province, China, 2019

 ### How to reach me

 - zhengyuanze2001@163.com